Skip to main content

 No.

-I passed the Entrance Test for [some other institution]?
+I passed the Entrance Test for a different institution.
 Will you accept that instead?

 No. Each institution needs to learn different things about you because their curricula are different: another institution’s Entrance Test will not work for our degree programmes.